 Freshwater mussels are facing an uncertain future in our local waterways.
 Once abundant in both numbers and varieties, many freshwater mussel species in the Delaware Estuary are now in danger of extinction.

 Streams without mussels are at a serious disadvantage.
-Mussels provide valuable natural benefits, such as fortifying streambeds against erosion, and removing particles and nutrients that benefit other plants and animals.
+Mussels provide valuable natural benefits, such as fortifying streambeds against erosion and removing particles and nutrients.
+This removal can benefit other plants and animals by allowing sunlight to reach river bottoms.
 Additionally, a single adult mussel can filter up to 20 gallons of water per day.
-Imagine a healthy population of these filter-feeding powerhouses doing the work of a manmade water treatment plant!
+Imagine a healthy population of these filter-feeding powerhouses doing the work of a man-made water treatment plant!

 The Partnership for the Delaware Estuary (PDE) needs your help locating streams with mussels, as well as those without mussels.
 Working with local watershed organizations, volunteer partners play a very important role in helping scientists monitor the health and locations of these threatened animals, and identifying streams in need of mussel restoration.